SimonBerens/GraphicsFinal/README.md

 give this layer from frames 0 to 140

 #### Light

+create lights of some rgb value at some location

 ex: `light r g b x y z`

 make light with rgb (r,g,b) at location (x,y,z)